Constipation in Children

-- Increase the amount of liquids your child drinks.
-Liquids can help keep your child's bowel movements soft.
-Ask how much liquid your child needs to drink and what liquids are best for him or her.
+- Give your child liquids as directed.
+Liquids help keep your child's bowel movements soft.
+Ask how much liquid to give your child each day and which liquids are best for him or her.
 Your child may need to drink more liquids than usual.
 Limit sports drinks, soda, and other drinks that contain caffeine.

 - Set up a regular time each day for your child to have a bowel movement.
 This may help train your child's body to have regular bowel movements.
 Have him or her to sit on the toilet for at least 10 minutes.
 Do this even if he or she does not have a bowel movement.
 Do not pressure your young child to have a bowel movement.

 - Give your child a warm bath.
 A warm bath at least 1 time each day can help relax his or her rectum.
 This can make it easier for him or her to have a bowel movement.